 Shoulder dystocia is an emergency birth complication where one or both of the baby’s shoulders are lodged behind the mother’s pubic bone.
 This puts the mother and baby at risk for serious injury or death.
 When shoulder dystocia presents during labor, there are different maneuvers that can alleviate it and help safely deliver the baby.
 However, even with those maneuvers there is no guarantee of a positive outcome.

 If your doctor was negligent during your labor and delivery, and their negligence resulted in a shoulder dystocia-related injury, you may be entitled to financial compensation for your losses.
-At Youman & Caputo, we have the legal and medical resources necessary to fight for compensation for your baby’s injuries.
+At Youman & Caputo, our Philadelphia shoulder dystocia attorneys have the legal and medical resources necessary to fight for compensation for your baby’s injuries.

 If your child is facing an uncertain future because of an injury sustained from shoulder dystocia, call Youman & Caputo for a free consultation about your legal options.
-Contact us today at (215) 302-1999 to talk with a Philadelphia shoulder dystocia attorney.
+Contact us today at (215) 302-1999 to talk with a Philadelphia medical malpractice attorney.

 While there is a risk of shoulder dystocia with every pregnancy, there are factors that make some women more likely than others to experience it.
 Some of these risk factors can be identified during prenatal care to avoid shoulder dystocia during labor.
 However, cases of shoulder dystocia can occur without any warning, and the outcome will depend heavily on the skill used to manage it.